-The spherical, plane and hyperbolic Kantowski--Sachs spacetimes ($X=X(t)$) are the natural homogeneous limits of the models in general.
-All models admit smooth matchings with their Kantowski--Sachs homogeneous sub-cases, though as proven in \cite{Matching}, the general quasi-plane models admit also a smooth matching with spatially flat FLRW models along 3-dimensional matching hypersurfaces marked by $w=\textrm{const}$.
+The rest frames orthogonal to the comoving 4--velocity $u^a=e^a_{(0)}$ are conformally flat, while the 2--surfaces marked by $t$ and $w$ constant in \eqref{Szmetric} have constant curvature whose sign is given by $k$, leading to three general sub-classes: quasi-spherical ($k=1$), quasi-plane ($k=0$) and quasi-hyperbolic ($k=-1$) models.
+All sub-classes contain axially symmetric limits, as well as higher symmetry particular cases with spherical ($k=1$), plane ($k=0$) and hyperbolical ($k=-1$) symmetries whose natural homogeneous limits are the spherical, plane and hyperbolic Kantowski--Sachs spacetimes ($X=X(t)$).
+All models admit smooth matchings with their Kantowski--Sachs sub-cases, though as proven in \cite{Matching}, quasi-plane models admit also a smooth matching with spatially flat FLRW models along 3-dimensional hypersurfaces $w=\textrm{const}$.